 - Before departure the employee signs the Grant Agreement, the form for which is sent by the CZS coordinator by internal post.
 The employee sends one signed copy back to the CZS coordinator.

 - After successful nomination the employee should first deal with the travel order at their workplace together with the economic department of the relevant faculty.
 They can then pick up an advance at the foreign currency cash-desk at the MU Rectorate.

 - The employee is obliged to have sufficient travel insurance for their placement destination and the conditions of the given country.
 When buying tickets, we recommend taking out cancellation insurance (e.g. for health reasons).

 - As part of the travel order each employee of Masaryk University gets travel insurance (the parameters of which you can find in the Documents section).
-If you fill in the travel order in INET, you will be able to print off a card with information.
+Once you fill in the travel order in INET, it will be possible to print off a card with information.

 - It is the responsibility of the employee to find the conditions regarding visa requirements for the given country and to apply for a visa if needed for this type of mobility.
 The employee is to obtain a Letter of Nomination from the home institution and if needed other supporting documents from the receiving university that are required for the visa application.

 - The employee can use the opportunity of arranging air transport by the CZS in the online application.
 After entering the mobility data it is possible in the section Transportation to enter the required preferences and travel agency into the online application to get an offer of air tickets.
 The offer can be accepted (the air tickets will be bought and uploaded as a PDF document into the application, from where they can be downloaded) or rejected with justification.
 A further suggestion will then be added to the application.